 Mould is the scourge of outdoor fabrics.
 We've just got that climate where you leave a parasol or cushions in the garden, bit of rain, bit of sun, hey presto...
 Mould spots!

 However, don't despair, you can clean mould off outdoor fabrics with a few items we've all got in our cupboards.
 No need for buying any expensive solutions or replacing them with new ones.

-Outdoor fabrics can develop mould or mildew stains when left outside quicker than you'd think.
-I went on holiday for a fortnight, in the so called British summer too, accidentally leaving the cushions on my rattan sofa set.
+I went on holiday for a fortnight, in the so-called British summer too, accidentally leaving the cushions on a rattan sofa set.
 Came back to several patches of mould that had appeared from nowhere.

 Outdoor Furniture Cushions